 Lower pay rises likely due to Budget tax increases, Rachel Reeves admits

-The Chancellor acknowledged her decision to raise national insurance contributions for employers could impact wage growth for workers.
+The Chancellor acknowledged her decision to raise national insurance contributions for employers could affect wage growth for workers.

 Your support helps us to tell the story